IB Predicted Grade Calculator

 The International Baccalaureate uses a sophisticated statistical process to set grade boundaries that ensure consistency across examination sessions.
 Each IB subject is assessed through multiple components - typically including externally assessed papers and internally assessed coursework.

 Remember that predicted grades are estimates based on your current performance.
 With focused revision and improvement in key areas, you can often exceed your predicted grade in the final examinations.
-Use this tool to identify where to focus your efforts for maximum impact.
+Use this tool as a rough guide to focus your efforts, but rely on your teachers and official IB resources for accurate predictions.